wosc/plusfeed/README.txt

   you into Google Plus.
 * Install from PyPI with ``pip install ws.plusfeed``
 * Run ``plusfeed USER-ID YOUR-API-KEY`` to create an atom feed.
+  (The USER-ID can be found by clicking around on Google Plus until you find an URL that looks like ``https://plus.google.com/117962666888533781522``).

 Example to get the `CyanogenMod`_ feed if you put your API key into ``~/.pluskey``::